jflamy/owlcms4/docs/InstallationOverview.md

 In this scenario, the owlcms software runs as a web site on the Internet, but it is your own private copy, with your own database.
 All that is needed is a good internet connection from the competition site.

 - We provide instructions for two inexpensive cloud services
-  - For Heroku, there is an extremely simple one-click install.
+  - **Heroku**: For Heroku, there is an extremely simple one-click install.
 See [Heroku Cloud Installation Instructions](Heroku).
 Current pricing is about 0.50 US$ per day when the application is active (when preparing and running a competition, the billing can be turned off the rest of the time.)
-  - A second cloud offering, fly.io, is also supported.
+  - **Fly.io**: A second cloud offering, fly.io, is also supported.
 It is actually cheaper at 0.10 US$ per day when the application is active (the application can be turned off when not needed).
 The only minor drawback is that the initial installation requires typing a few commands.
 See the [Fly Cloud Installation Instructions](Fly).
 - All the various display screens and devices connect to the cloud using the competition site's network.
 - In the following diagram phones are shown as the referee device.
 But you can actually referee using hand signals, flags, phones, or dedicated keypads (USB or Bluetooth).
 See [this page](Refereeing)

 ![Slide9](img/PublicResults/CloudExplained/Slide9.SVG)

+## Public Scoreboard

+A complementary module to owlcms allows anyone with Internet access to see the competition scoreboard.
+This means that anyone in the audience with a phone can follow the scoreboard on site.
+People watching live streaming or participating in a virtual competition can also see the scoreboard (including the countdown and decisions).
+And finally, coaches in the warmup room can be given a Wifi connection and watch the scoreboard on a tablet.

+See the [Public Scoreboard](PublicResults) page for more information.
+Note that this module is normally installed in the cloud and its installation is covered in the [Heroku Cloud Installation Instructions](Heroku) and [Fly Cloud Installation Instructions](Fly).